 We are here to take care of your pets and serve their basic health needs.
-Please understand we only want what is best for their health and since we are a limited service clinic, we need to refer out to full-service animal hospitals for issues that are beyond our scope.
+Since we focus on preventative and minor illness care, we refer out to full-service animal hospitals for issues that are beyond our scope.

 We Refer Patients To Full-Service Hospitals For: